Tomoya Machino prepared to embark on new challenge in Canadian Football League

 But now, the 137-kg Machino, who plays for the Fujitsu Frontiers in the X League, feels like he was destined to play on the offensive line.
 He feels like it’s paid off and opened up global opportunities he would not have otherwise.

 Machino’s next challenge will be in the Canadian Football League (CFL).
-He was one of six Japanese players who had their names called during the league’s inaugural Global Draft, going to the Winnipeg Blue Bombers.
+He was one of six Japanese players who had their names called during the league’s inaugural Global Draft, going to the Winnipeg Blue Bombers in the second round.

 The league has put more emphasis on its global strategy since 2019, when commissioner Randy Ambrosie launched the “CFL 2.0” initiative.